EmaRCB/FastPass/Documentación/Teamwork.md

 ## Percentage of progress
 For the first delivery of project progress the required documentation was completed as had been stipulated in the project task planning, so as a team we determined that the project is 15.00% complete, because the programming part and its respective documentation are missing.
 For the second advance installment of the project, most of the encoding part for the proper functioning of the bot was completed with the games: League of Legends and Fortnite.
 Likewise, the programming of the bot interaction with the user was completed.
 We determined that the project is 75% completed.
 It seeks to implement even more games available on the website "eldorado.gg".
+For the third installment we determined that the project was completed, based on what we expected, 90%.
+This is because some additions were missing that for reasons of time cannot be included